ecadorette/Kickstarter-analysis/README.md

 ## Results

-#### Two Conclusions from the Theater Outcomes by Launch Date:
+#### Two Conclusions from the "Theater Outcomes by Launch Date" Chart:
 1. Late spring/early summer does seem to be the best time to launch a campaign.
 2. When reviewing the data by year instead of as a whole, the data becomes more skewed as the majority of campaigns captured in this dataset are from 2014-2016.
 If Louise is looking to launch in 2018 and only 10 campaigns ran the year prior, that seems like a potential risk and room for error in the overall analysis.

-#### Outcome based on Goals
+#### A Conclusion from the "Outcome based on Goals" Chart:
-This chart suggests Louise's best chance of success is to set her goal at $1000 or less.
+This chart suggests Louise's best chance of success is to set her goal at 1000 or less.
 However, the Outcome based on Goals chart is very misleading.
-It suggests campaigns that ask for less than $1000 and between 35000 and 39999 have had the most success.
-If I was Louise the 35000 to 39999 bracket would intrigue me, and maybe I would get greedy and shoot for a larger campaign goal than less than 1000.
+It suggests campaigns that ask for less than 1000 and between 35000 and 39999 have had the most success.
+If I was Louise, the 35000 to 39999 bracket would intrigue me, maybe I would get greedy and shoot for a larger campaign goal than less than 1000.
 It isn't until you look at the raw data that you see the 35000 to 39999 bracket only consists of 6 campaigns and the less than 1000 bracket includes 186.
 This chart would only be useful if the data it's based on was also included.

-#### Limitations to the Dataset
+#### Limitations to the Dataset:
 There is a lack of marketing data provided.
 I would imagine a large factor of campagining is the medium(s) used to market the campaign (social media, newspapers, mail, etc.) and who actually pledged (millennials, boomers, urban dwellers, gym-junkies, etc.).
 Louise will want to be sure she is targeting the correct demographic and reaching out to those people in a way that will get their attention.

 #### Other tables that could be useful...
 -Comparing the duration of the campaign to the success of the campain.
 For instance, maybe the May-June campaigns did so well because they had the longest run-times.

 -Mapping out successful campaigns by location/country.
 Maybe there's an opportunity for plays in France that she hasn't considered.